PhoenixBasics/phoenixbasics.github.io/step6usersignin.md

 </div>
 ```

-Now that we've removed what we don't need we can add what we do.
+Now that we've removed what we don't need we can add what we do need.

 First - passwords should use an HTML input element with the `type=password` attribute.
 Open `templates/signup/user/form.html.eex` and change our password `text_input` to `password_input`.